Domestic Hunger Grants

 Accompaniment of communities toward a just world where all are fed means breaking down barriers between neighbors, ensuring just laws and policies for all and addressing the root causes of hunger.
 That’s why ELCA World Hunger is excited to partner with ministries and projects that are transformative, holistic and integrated, providing bread for today and hope for tomorrow.

-Transformative ministries work to break down barriers, reduce inequality and build strong relationships that can move us toward a just world where all are fed.
-Transformative ministries build relationships across the lines that divide our communities with an eye toward justice for all.
-This might look like projects focused on reducing disparities based on race, gender, economic status, sexuality or citizenship.
+Accompaniment of communities requires ministries to work to break down barriers, reduce inequality and build strong relationships that can move us toward a just world where all may have life abundantly.
+Ministries that exemplify what it means to accompany communities build relationships across the lines that divide our communities with an eye toward justice for all.
+This might look like projects centering deep relationships with partners and community members.

 The ELCA is called to be both a serving and a liberating presence in the world, meeting the immediate needs of neighbors through mercy and working for long-term, systemic change through advocacy.
-For example, many holistic ministries start with food — and then address the broader challenges that lie at the root of hunger and poverty.
-Holistic ministries may address these root causes by creating opportunities for people facing hunger to advocate for meaningful policy change, or they may organize the people most affected for collective community action.
+Ministries centering liberation may address root causes of poverty by facilitating opportunities for people facing oppression to advocate for meaningful policy change, or they may organize the people most affected for collective community action.

 Our Domestic Ministry Partnerships and Investments

-This year, ELCA World Hunger is partnering through Domestic Hunger Grants with 149 ministries spread out across 57 synods and 41 states, plus Puerto Rico and Washington, D.C.
+This year, ELCA World Hunger is partnering through Domestic Hunger Grants with 149 ministries spread out across 57 synods and 41 states, including Puerto Rico and Washington, D.C.

 ELCA World Hunger is also investing in twelve ministries that demonstrate excellence, innovation and best practices that align with ELCA World Hunger’s priority areas in substantial, sustainable ways through one-time Big Dream grants.
 Big Dream grants are by invitation.